CartoDB/crankshaft/README.md

 # Working Process

+We distinguish two roles regarding the development cycle of crankshaft:

+* *developers* will implement new functionality and bugfixes into the codebase and will request for new releases of the extension.
+* A *release manager* will attend these requests and will handle the release process.
+The release process is sequential: no concurrent releases will ever be in the works.

 We use the default `develop` branch as the basis for development.
 This branch and `master` are maintained by the *Release Manager*.
 The `master` branch is used to merge and tag releases to be deployed in production.

-In addition to these two permanent branches, temporal *topic* branches must be used for all modifications.
+Developers shall create a new topic branch from `develop` for any new feature or bugfix and commit their changes to it and eventually merge back into the `develop` branch.
+When a new release is required a Pull Request will be open againt the `develop` branch.

+The `develop` pull requests will be handled by the release manage, who will merge into master where new releases are prepared and tagged.
+The `master` branch is the sole responsibility of the release masters and developers must not commit or merge into it.

 ## Development

-For any modification of crankshaft, including adding new features, a topic branch must be created out of the `develop` branch and be used for the development process; see src/py/README.md for further details about the Pyhton package development.
+For any modification of crankshaft, such as adding new features, refactoring or bug-fixing, topic branch must be created out of the `develop` branch and be used for the development process.

 Modifications are done inside `src/pg/sql` and `src/py/crankshaft`.

 Take into account:

-*  Test must be added for any new functionality (`src/pg/test`, `src/py/crankshaft/test`) as well as for detected any bugs corrected.
+*  Tests must be added for any new functionality (inside `src/pg/test`, `src/py/crankshaft/test`) as well as to detect any bugs that are being fixed.
 *  Add or modify the corresponding documentation files in the `doc` folder.
    Since we expect to have highly technical functions here, an extense background explanation would be of great help to users of this extension.